Acute meningococcal disease

 Consider transfer when

-All cases of acute meningococcal disease should be managed in a facility with the capacity to provide intensive care.
+• All children with acute meningococcal disease should be managed in a facility with the capacity to provide intensive care

-If these facilities are unavailable, the patient should be stabilised and transferred as appropriate.
+• If these facilities are unavailable, the child should be stabilised and transferred as appropriate

 For emergency advice and paediatric or neonatal ICU transfers, see Retrieval Services